On 23rd October, the 10-year anniversary of Cyber Essentials was marked with an event at the House of Lords in London.

 The Ten Years of Cyber Essentials brochure opens with a timeline of the scheme from its launch in 2014.

-In the introduction, Deputy Director of the National Cyber Security Centre, Chris Ensor speaks of the evolvement of Cyber Essentials and says he still believes it is one of the best tools available to protect the majority of organisations form the majority of cyber attacks.
+In the introduction, Deputy Director of the National Cyber Security Centre, Chris Ensor speaks of the evolvement of Cyber Essentials and says he still believes it is one of the best tools available to protect the majority of organisations from the majority of cyber attacks.
 He talks about identifying the controls that really matter and finding evidence to back that up.

 The brochure goes on to detail the impressive facts and stats and key insights about the growing cyber security scheme.
 A notable theme is the growth of the network of Certification Bodies and Cyber Advisors across the UK and Crown Dependencies.
 Many of these expert cyber security businesses have experienced significant growth themselves as well as being part of an expanding ecosystem.